 6335 N. 16th St., Phoenix

-More than sixty-five years ago, “Arizona’s Original Steakhouse” opened its doors with a menu dedicated to one sole purpose: beef.
+More than 65 years ago, “Arizona’s Original Steakhouse” opened its doors with a menu dedicated to one sole purpose: beef.
 Today, the menu continues to feature only the finest corn-fed, aged steaks and prime rib.

 But hang on to your cowboy hat because the eating here, enjoyed in Wild West-inspired saloon surroundings, is not for lightweights.
 The signature chateaubriand for two or the 20-ounce porterhouse with sides like whiskey street potato mash and old-fashioned buttermilk onion rings are just a small sample of the extensive and hearty menu that honors the past with “New West Cuisine” flavors.